Axway/amplify-central/content/en/docs/amplify_relnotes/20220523_serviceregistry_relnotes.md

 ## New features and enhancements

-The following new features and enhancements are available in this update:
+The following new feature is available in this update:

 * Filtering the Service Registry by API Service Type (OAS2, OAS3, WSDL, AsyncAPI, and GraphQL) is supported.